From zoo to web technology. Love, efficiency and everything in between

 This is the part of the thread that attaches my life together.
 From the time I’m born, to the time I deviate from my well-trodden path to now.

-Every seemingly random events in my life start to fall into place as it builds me up in character pieces by pieces.
+Every seemingly random events in my life start to fall into place.
+They build me up in character pieces by pieces.
 I am but a culmination of the events that string together in my life.
 It is only on hindsight, do we realise how much we have travel.
 And arm with this knowledge, I am ready to march onwards to my goals.